dejohnam/intro_to_stats_R/README.md

 This tutorial guides students through simple hypothesis testing.
 Students are also provided a CSV with messy variable names to clean.
 I've included the messy variables in the Groundhog Day file (MustUpdate), as well as the cleaned file that will work in the code (v2).
 More information on where you can find the data is below.

 #### Tutorial_5_code.R
 Tutorial 5 uses a fictional dataset about two towns (metropolis and townsville).
-Students are guided through various hypothesis tests including t-tests (paired, unpaired, wilcoxon) and a different of proportion test.
+Students are guided through various hypothesis tests including t-tests (paired, unpaired, wilcoxon) and a difference of proportion test.

 #### Tutorial_6_code.R
 This tutorial uses datasets provided by R and reviewed hypothesis testing from tutorial 4.
 ANOVA was NOT included but I think this would a good place to introduce if you plan to cover that concept.